Can I Bring My Phone in a Sauna?

 Phones are built for normal everyday temperatures

-Smartphones are made to work best in normal ambient temperatures.
 A sauna is different.
 It is hot, enclosed, and sustained.
+Traditional saunas commonly operate far above 95°F, and even infrared cabins can operate above normal smartphone guidance.
 The heat does not touch the phone for only a second.
-It keeps building around the device.
+It continues building around the device for the entire session.

 Infrared saunas are cooler, but still not phone-safe